 Biology and Sex

 Touch and the chemicals released with touch also play a vital role in our survival, happiness, and our experience of connectedness.
 Studies have shown that babies do not thrive and can die when there is a lack of touch.
 As we grow older, without touch we become more subject to senility and can die sooner.
 Touching and being touched by someone alters our chemical composition, strengthening the biochemical bond with that individual.
-Even a thought of the person can cause a hormonal surge.
+Even the thought of the person can cause a hormonal surge.
 A chemical reaction occurs that actually causes a craving for more touch from that individual.
 In this way, touching and being touched are literally addictive.

 Bringing Awareness To Your Unconscious & Automatic Responses